Stop Building Flaky Agents: Use Workflows & Memory

 Deterministic patterns for non-deterministic models.

 LLMs have this weird property: they’re brilliant at understanding nuance but terrible at following recipes.
-Give GPT-4 a vague problem and it’ll reason through possibilities.
+Give a strong model a vague problem and it’ll reason through possibilities.
 Give it a precise sequence of steps, and it might skip step 3 because step 5 “felt more relevant.”

 This isn’t a bug in the model.
 It’s a fundamental characteristic of probabilistic systems trying to solve deterministic problems.